FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Experiments and Analysis

 \section{Experiments and Analysis}

-We evaluate representative methods from few-shot, continual, self-supervised learning, and out-of-distribution detection in the \litw framework.
-First, we analyze the few-shot and continual learning results.
-We discuss how they indicate overfitting to the experimental setup as well as new insights about meta-training and catastrophic forgetting.
-Next, we compare the results of our proposed methods (\et, MDT) in the context of \litw.
-Finally, we discuss results about self-supervised learning and flexible training phases that show the potential of \litw as a framework for the future development of practical methods.
-Table~\ref{tab:mainresults} displays a comprehensive set of metrics for the set of methods outlined in section~\ref{sec:methods} on sequence 5.
+We evaluate an array of methods from few-shot, continual, self-supervised learning, and out-of-distribution detection in the proposed \litw framework.
+We present a broad set of empirical findings which validate the need for more general evaluations such as \fluid and suggest future research directions.
+Table~\ref{tab:mainresults} displays a comprehensive set of metrics for the set of methods (outlined in Sec~\ref{sec:methods}).
 Throughout this section, we will refer to rows of the table for specific analysis.
+For a summary of the main insights see Sec~\ref{sec:summary}.